BIS and the Department of Health are joining their life sciences functions to create a joint and expanded Office for Life Sciences.

 The UK has one of the strongest and most productive life sciences industries in the world, contributing to patient well-being as well as supporting growth.
-UK life science industries generate turnover of over £50 billion and employ an estimated 167,500 people in over 4,500 companies.
+UK life science industries generate turnover of over £52 billion and employ an estimated 176,000 people in approximately 4,980 companies.

 The industry is high-tech, innovative and highly diverse, spanning pharmaceuticals, medical technology (devices and diagnostics) and medical biotechnology, and has applications across many other sectors.
 Through the development of innovative medicines, medical technologies and services, its businesses contribute to a stronger and fairer society, helping people enjoy better health, well-being and quality of life.

 In partnership with industry, the government is building on and fostering UK strengths, as well as responding to the changing global commercial environment.
 We want to make the UK the location of choice for investment in pioneering life sciences research and development (R&D) and manufacturing, so that life sciences will continue to be vibrant in the UK and a key contributor to sustained economic growth and health improvements.